ashwinrama2/FoodFinder/README.md

 &emsp; &emsp; https://inst.eecs.berkeley.edu/~cs188/fa18/

-This project is also open-sourced for education purposes.
+This project is also open-sourced for educational purposes.